 Her home office is set up in her basement and her work day hours are 8:30 a.m. to 5 p.m.
 While working one day, she walks upstairs to her kitchen to get a cup of coffee.
 She returns within minutes but has a terrifying fall down the stairs and breaks her shoulder.
 While waiting for EMS to arrive at her home, Samantha calls her HR department to inform them that she has had a Workers’ Compensation accident.

 I imagine when Samantha called her office about the fall, the HR department did not quite know what to do.
 She had fallen in her house and the company can’t control how safe her house is.
 For all HR knew, there could have been toys or items on her stairs which contributed to the fall.
 Plus, Samantha wasn’t even working when she had the fall, she had left her office to get coffee.
-But, just to be safe, HR filed a claim with the Workers’ Comp company.
+But, just to be safe, HR filed a claim with the Workers’ Compensation insurance company.

-Most Workers’ Compensation policies are based on state laws, but generally, injuries that “arise out of or in the course of employment” are compensable.
+Most Workers’ Comp policies are based on state laws, but generally, injuries that “arise out of or in the course of employment” are compensable.
 Most states acknowledge that minor detours at work are normal.
 Just like in a corporate office, employees get up from their desks to get coffee or grab a snack, remote workers do the same.
 If Samantha left her home office to pick up a child from school, that would be considered a major detour and not a part of her normal work day.
 An accident on the drive to or from school would not be compensable, but an accident on her walk to the kitchen for some coffee would most likely be covered.

 3 Ways to Reduce Liability